SilentVoid13/Silent_Log/README.md

 #include <stdio.h>
 #include <unistd.h>

-// To start using it
+// To start using Silent_Log
 #include "log.h"

 int main(int argc, char **argv) {
         puts("");

-        // Defines verbosity or not (verbose is an extern global variable) verbose = 1;
+        // Defines verbosity or not (verbose is an extern global variable)
+        // If verbose variable is set to 0, log_verbose() won't display anything verbose = 1;

         log_info("This is an info message\n");